wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-academic-integrity-and-how-does-the-academic-integrity-process-work">What is academic integrity and how does the academic integrity process work?</h2>
- It is useful to view academic integrity at the university, school, and course levels.
+<a id=122></a> It is useful to view academic integrity at the university, school, and course levels.

 >  Recently a committee of faculty and administrators met to consider broad changes to the academic integrity process at Washington University.
 This response is accurate as of this writing, and it will be updated should the university decide to make changes.